Ayush-Bansal08/sentimentanalysis-Hollywood/README.md

 3. Emotional Sentiment Co-occurrence

-The heatmap below shows frequent co-occurrences of humor with anger, especially in comedies, reflecting the use of satire and conflict.
+The heatmap below shows frequent co-occurrences of humour with anger, especially in comedies, reflecting the use of satire and conflict.
 ![image](https://github.com/user-attachments/assets/958371b5-3b73-49b5-8da3-b4734c0e9816)